Nakano Miyako Kombu : A Classic Japanese Kelp Seaweed Snack

 Nakano Miyako Kombu

-The kelp seaweed snack I want to introduce this time is this “Nakano Miyako Kombu (中野 都こんぶ)” (Amazon.com).
+The kelp seaweed snack I will introduce this time is this “Nakano Miyako Kombu (中野 都こんぶ)” (Amazon.com).
 The original product of this Miyako Kombu was released by “Nakano Bussan (中野物産)” in 1931 long before I was born.

 I think the red package with a classical design has not been changed since I was a kid.